The Most Misunderstood Metric in Equestrian Sport: Why Win Chance Matters

 This brings us to the most misinterpreted metric in our arsenal: Win Chance.

 King Edward & Henrik von Eckermann (SWE) at the Paris 2024 Olympics.
-You can see why King Edward was widely considered a favorite, but our predictions only gave him a 7% win chance, just 1% higher than next best (see below).
+You can see why King Edward was widely considered a favourite, but our predictions only gave him a 7% win chance, just 1% higher than next best (see below).
 King Edward did not win.
+Checker 47 & Christian Kukuk (GER) did.

 Our pre-competition predictions for the individual Olympic jumping champion.
-You can see the full predictions, frozen in time, on our prediction centre (where we publish predictions for most major classes throughout the year).
+You can see the full predictions, frozen in time, on our Jumping Prediction Centre (where we publish predictions for most major classes throughout the year).

 Why Win Chance Isn’t What You Think It Is

-When people see our win chance percentages, they naturally focus on the favorite.
+When people see our win chance percentages, they naturally focus on the favourite.
 That’s human nature — we look for certainty.
-But here’s the reality: in show jumping, a favorite might have a 10% chance to win, and in eventing, that number might rise to 20%.
+But here’s the reality: in show jumping, a favourite might have a 10% chance to win and in eventing, that number might rise to 20% or, in rare cases, 30%.
 That means even the top horse is statistically more likely to lose than to win.

 That’s what makes equestrian sport so uniquely unpredictable.
 Unlike football, where a dominant team often has a 50%+ chance of victory, horse sports operate in a world where the best in the world still have the odds stacked against them.